 - Activate early and often… each deal is different.
 Be sure to look for ways to activate your brand when everyone is having a good season (the beginning).
 Early activation strategies ensure fan engagement and solidify your brand position with the fan base.

 A bad season can compromise some of the sizzle related to a sports partnership.
 If not structured properly you will most certainly lose just like the team.
 Take steps to make certain you have a sports partnership that is resistant to being rendered less effective by a bad season.
-If you need assistance, call me 602-284-6722 I’ll help you to get the most from your sports marketing investment… regardless of the standings.
+If you need assistance, fill out my contact form or call me 602-284-6722 I’ll help you to get the most from your sports marketing investment… regardless of the standings.